backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CloudFront DVA.md

 	- HTTPS only
 	- Or Match Viewer: (HTTP => HTTP & HTTPS => HTTPS)

-> [!note] [[../101 AWS SAA/S3 Websites#Websites| S3 Website]] don't support HTTPS but if you put your S3 website behind a CloudFront distribution then it will be secured by HTTPS.
+> [!note] [[../101 AWS SAA/S3 Websites#Websites| S3 Websites]] don't support HTTPS but if you put your S3 website behind a CloudFront distribution then it will be secured by HTTPS.

 ## CloudFront Signed URL Process
 - More about [[../101 AWS SAA/CloudFront Advanced#CloudFront Signed URL Cookies | CloudFront Signed URLs]]